sanger-tol/hifi-trimmer/README.md

 ## Usage

 ```
-$ uv run hifi_trimmer blastout_to_bed --help
 Usage: hifi_trimmer blastout_to_bed [OPTIONS] BLASTOUT ADAPTER_YAML

   Processes the input blastout file according to the adapter yaml key.

   BLASTOUT: tabular file resulting from BLAST with -outfmt "6 std qlen".
 If
   the qlen column is missing, lengths can be calculated by passing the --bam
   option.

-ADAPTER_YAML: yaml file contaning a list with the following fields
+  ADAPTER_YAML: yaml file contaning a list with the following fields per
+  adapters:

-  per adapters:     - name: name of adapter. can be a regular expression
+      - name: (name of adapter. can be a regular expression)

-  discard_middle: True/False - discard read if adapter found in middle
+      - discard_middle: True/False (discard read if adapter found in middle)

-  discard_end: True/False  - discard read if adapter found in end
+      - discard_end: True/False (discard read if adapter found in end)

-  trim_end: True/False - trim read if adapter found in end
+      - trim_end: True/False (trim read if adapter found in end)

-  middle_pident: int - minimum pident requred to identify adapter in middle of
+      - middle_pident: int (minimum pident requred to identify adapter in
+      middle of read)

-  read       middle_length: int - minimum match length required to identify
+      - middle_length: int (minimum match length required to identify adapter
-  adapter in middle of read       end_pident: int - minimum pident requred to
+      in middle of read)

-  identify adapter in end window       end_length: int - minimum match length
+      - end_pident: int (minimum pident requred to identify adapter in end
+      window)

-  requred to identify adapter in end window
+      - end_length: int (minimum match length requred to identify adapter in
+      end window)

-  Output: BED file to stdout
+  Output: By default, writes BED to standard output.
+This can be redirected
+  with the -o/--output option.

 Options:
+  -o, --output FILENAME           Output file to write BED to.
-  --bam PATH                      If blastout file has no read length field, a
+  -b, --bam FILENAME              If blastout file has no read length field, a
                                   BAM file of reads to get read lengths
-  --min_length_after_trimming INTEGER
+  -ml, --min_length_after_trimming INTEGER
                                   Minumum length of a read after trimming the
                                   ends in order not to be discarded.
-  --end_length INTEGER            Window size at either end of the read to be
+  -el, --end_length INTEGER       Window size at either end of the read to be
                                   considered as 'ends' for searching.
   --help                          Show this message and exit.
 ```

 ```
-$ uv run hifi_trimmer filter_bam_to_fasta --help
-Usage: hifi_trimmer filter_bam_to_fasta [OPTIONS] BED BAM [OUTFILE]
+Usage: hifi_trimmer filter_bam_to_fasta [OPTIONS] BED BAM OUTFILE

   Filter the reads stored in a BAM file using the appropriate BED file
   produced by blastout_to_bed and write to a bgzipped fasta file.

   BED: BED file describing regions of the read set to exclude.
 BAM: BAM file
-  in which to filter reads OUTFILE: (optional) The output bgzipped fasta file
+  in which to filter reads OUTFILE: File to write the filtered reads to
+  (bgzipped).

 Options:
   --help  Show this message and exit.